-As always, it’s important to be authentic however, so avoid telling companies how ‘amazing’ you think they are or that you’re their ‘biggest fan’.
-Instead pick out a few things that ‘attracted’ you personally to the role and a few things the company does that you find ‘interesting’.
+However, it’s always important to be authentic, so avoid telling companies how ‘amazing’ you think they are or that you’re their ‘biggest fan’.
+Instead, pick out a few things that attracted you personally to the role and a few things the company does that you find interesting.

 Explain CV gaps

-Try to think about anything what you did during this time and how this added to your skillset or your life experience.
-For example. if you were caring for a family member and you’re now applying for a customer-facing role, you could say that during this time you developed greater empathy, which you will use when helping customers.
+If you have a gap in your CV, try to think about anything you did during this time and how this added to your skillset or your life experience.
+For example, if you were caring for a family member and you’re now applying for a customer-facing role, you could say that during this time you developed greater empathy, which you will use when helping customers.

 Skip the negatives

 One of the most important things you can do in your cover letter is be positive.Positive people radiate energy and others want to be around them.
 They also want to work with them.
 This means that if you had a bad experience in a job or were dismissed for any reason, it’s best not to mention this in your cover letter.

 Instead, focus on telling future employers why you’re the right person for the job and avoid writing anything that could convince them otherwise or leave them with questions.

 If you’re over 50 and trying to pick only the most relevant information from your extensive job history, then don’t waste a single bit of space on anything that could put employers off – even if you’ve got an explanation for why it happened.